-All personnel involved with the care and use of animals must be adequately educated, trained and/or qualified in basic principles of laboratory animal science to help assure high quality science and animal well-being.
-The number and qualifications of personnel required to conduct and support a Program depend on several factors, including the type and size of institution, the administrative structure for providing adequate animal care, the characteristics of the physical plant, the number and species of animals maintained, and the nature of the research, testing, teaching and production activities.
-Institutions are responsible for providing appropriate resources to support personnel training (Anderson 2007); however, the IACUC is responsible for providing oversight and for evaluating the effectiveness of the training program (Foshay and Tinkey 2007).
+All personnel involved with the care and use of animals must be adequately educated, trained, and/or qualified in basic principles of laboratory animal science to help ensure high-quality science and animal well-being.
+The number and qualifications of personnel required to conduct and support a Program depend on several factors, including the type and size of the institution, the administrative structure for providing adequate animal care, the characteristics of the physical plant, the number and species of animals maintained, and the nature of the research, testing, teaching, and production activities.
+Institutions are responsible for providing appropriate resources to support personnel training (Anderson 2007), and the IACUC is responsible for providing oversight and for evaluating the effectiveness of the training program (Foshay and Tinkey 2007).
 All Program personnel training should be documented.

-Veterinary and Other Professional Staff

-Veterinarians providing clinical and/or program oversight and support must have the experience, training, and expertise necessary to appropriately evaluate the health and well-being of the species used, in the context of the animal use being carried out by the institution.
-Veterinarians providing broad program direction should be trained or have relevant experience in laboratory animal facility administration and management.
-Depending on the scope of the program, professionals with expertise in other specific areas may be needed.
-Examples include facility design and renovation, human resource management, pathology of laboratory animals, comparative genomics, facility and equipment maintenance, diagnostic laboratory operations, and behavioral management.
+Veterinary and Other Professional Staff Veterinarians providing clinical and/or Program oversight and support must have the experience, training, and expertise necessary to appropriately evaluate the health and wellbeing of the species used in the context of the animal use at the institution.
+Veterinarians providing broad Program direction should be trained or have relevant experience in laboratory animal facility administration and management.
+Depending on the scope of the Program, professionals with expertise in other specific areas may be needed-in, for example, facility design and renovation, human resource management, pathology of laboratory animals, comparative genomics, facility and equipment maintenance, diagnostic laboratory operations, and behavioral management.
 Laboratory animal science and medicine are rapidly changing and evolving disciplines.
-Opportunities and support for regular professional development and continuing education should be provided by the institution to ensure that the professional staff remain knowledgeable about the latest practices and procedures to ensure that high quality care is provided to laboratory animals (Colby et al. 2007).
+The institution should provide opportunities and support for regular professional development and continuing education to ensure both that professional staff are knowledgeable about the latest practices and procedures and that laboratory animals receive high-quality care (Colby et al. 2007).

-Animal Care Personnel

-Personnel caring for animals should be appropriately trained (see Appendix A, Education), and the institution should provide for formal and/or on-the-job training to facilitate effective implementation of the Program, and humane care and use of animals.
-Staff members should be provided training and/or have experience to complete the tasks for which they are responsible.
-According to the Program scope, personnel with expertise in various disciplines, such as animal husbandry, administration, and veterinary medical technology could be required.
+Animal Care Personnel Personnel caring for animals should be appropriately trained (see Appendix A, Education), and the institution should provide for formal and/or on-the-job training to facilitate effective implementation of the Program and the humane care and use of animals.
+Staff should receive training and/or have the experience to complete the tasks for which they are responsible.
+According to the Program scope, personnel with expertise in various disciplines (e.g., animal husbandry, administration, veterinary medical technology) may be required.

-There are a number of options for training of animal care personnel and technicians (Pritt and Duffee 2007).
-Many colleges have accredited programs in veterinary technology (AVMA 2010).
-Most are 2-year programs that award Associate of Science degrees, and some are 4-year programs that award Bachelor of Science degrees.
-Non-degree training, via certification programs for laboratory animal technicians and technologists, can be obtained from the American Association for Laboratory Animal Science (AALAS).
-There are also a variety of commercially available training materials appropriate for self-study (Appendix A).
-Personnel caring for laboratory animals should also participate regularly in continuing education activities, should be encouraged to be involved in local and national laboratory animal science meetings, and participate in other relevant professional organizations.
-On-the-job training, supplemented with institution-sponsored discussion and training programs and reference materials applicable to their jobs and the species being cared for, should be provided to each employee responsible for animal care (Kreger 1995).
-Coordinators of institutional training programs can seek assistance from the Animal Welfare Information Center (AWIC), the Laboratory Animal Welfare and Training Exchange (LAWTE), AALAS and ILAR (NRC 1991).
+There are a number of options for training animal care personnel and technicians (Pritt and Duffee 2007).
+Many colleges have accredited programs in veterinary technology (AVMA 2010); most are 2-year programs that award Associate of Science degrees, some are 4-year programs that award Bachelor of Science degrees.
+Nondegree training, via certification programs for laboratory animal technicians and technologists, is available from the American Association for Laboratory Animal Science (AALAS), and there are various commercially available training materials appropriate for self-guided study (Appendix A).

+Personnel caring for laboratory animals should also regularly engage in continuing education activities and should be encouraged to participate in local and national laboratory animal science meetings and in other relevant professional organizations.
+On-the-job training, supplemented with institution-sponsored discussion and training programs and reference materials applicable to their jobs and the species in their care, should be provided to each employee responsible for animal care (Kreger 1995).

+Coordinators of institutional training programs can seek assistance from the Animal Welfare Information Center (AWIC), the Laboratory Animal Welfare and Training Exchange (LAWTE), AALAS, and ILAR (NRC 1991).
 The Guide to the Care and Use of Experimental Animals by the Canadian Council on Animal Care (CCAC 1993) and guidelines from other countries are valuable additions to the libraries of laboratory animal scientists (Appendix A).